- Imaging Studies

 Prof. dr. Hein Raat

 Healthy growth and development of babies, even before birth, and of children and youth is essential for public health.
-Even in the western world, persistent differences in health potential are present between children of various social and ethnic backgrounds.
+Even in high income countries, persistent differences in health potential are present between children of various social and ethnic backgrounds.
 These differences show up in pregnancy and continue during childhood, leaving their marks throughout life.
-The aim of this theme is to unravel the mechanisms that cause childhood health inequalities, and to contribute to effective prevention in day-to-day practice of professionals dedicated to support parents and to promote child health.
-Three types of studies are conducted.
+The aim of this theme is to unravel the mechanisms that cause childhood health inequalities, to contribute to effective prevention in day-to-day practice of professionals dedicated to support parents and to promote child health.
+Moreover, methodologies and lessons learned are applied in health promotion research among other vulnerable populations, such as the older population.
+Four types of studies are conducted.

 Secondly, studies that develop and evaluate new preventive interventions in preventive youth health care.
 For example we developed E-health4Uth, an interactive, web-based approach that supports monitoring and prevention in preventive Youth Health Care (YHC) and with an application for obstetric care.
 Several applications in day to day practice are being evaluated.